Being in sales, you might have explored and used many sales communication channels to connect with your prospects.

 Use simple words that your potential buyers are familiar with so they understand the message you want to convey.

 Here are a few text messages templates that can be of great help while sending sales messages to your potential prospects.

 Template name – Prospecting

 Message – Hi, [Prospect’s name] your website is very compelling but missing a few lead generation pieces.
 Are you available for 5 mins today to chat about fixes?

 Message – [Your name] from [company’s name] will show you the property tomorrow at [time for the site visit].
 Please send a text on this number if you need to change the time.

 Message – Early bird offer.
 Subscribe to our service by [date] and get [ ___%] discount.

 Message – Hello [prospect’s name] sign up today at [website.com/newsletter] to receive weekly updates on [topic]

 All set to make the most of sales calls and texts?

-Even if you had the slightest doubt about these effective communication channels, then I hope it cleared out by now.
+Even if you had the slightest doubt about these effective communication channels, then I hope it is cleared out by now.
 Sales calls and text messages are the communication channels that can work wonders if used tactfully.
 Just have the right approach towards these channels of communication, enhance your communication strategies and you will see a huge difference in your sales results.